-- Differential piecework. - A flat rate per hour with a premium for overtime working. - □ Straight piecework. - Piecework with a guaranteed minimum daily wage.
+- Differential piecework. - A flat rate per hour with a premium for overtime working. - Straight piecework. - Piecework with a guaranteed minimum daily wage.

-J Ltd uses standard absorption costing and absorbs production overheads on the basis of standard machine hours.
+J Ltd absorbs production overheads on the basis of machine hours.
 The following budgeted and actual information applied in its last accounting period:

 Budget Actual

 Production overhead \$180,000 \$178,080

-Machine hours 50,000 48,260

-Units produced 40,000 38,760
+Machine hours 40,000 38,760